iizotov/aws-tech-summit-lab/README.md

 <img src="img/r53-healthcheck.png" >

+Before you hit save - one more thing needs to be updated.

+Have a read of [How Route 53 determinntes the status of health checks that monitor CloudWatch alarms](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-determining-health-of-endpoints.html#dns-failover-determining-health-of-endpoints-cloudwatch).

+* Which other option needs to be changed?

+Set it and see what happens.
+If you get it wrong, you can edit it again afterwards.

+What state do you expect the Health Check to be in?
+Is it in that state?

 Now let's go back to Route53 and edit the existing record for `db.wordpress.lan`, making it a secondary record in a failover pair:

 <img src="img/r53-phz-seconfary.png" width="400">